venkateshwarant/UAT/README.md

 Folow tutorial in https://github.com/venkateshwarant/SeleniumGrid to create a selenium grid and check if the server has started successfully.

 ## Creating stage VM
+Follow tutorial in https://github.com/venkateshwarant/Creating-Stage-VM to create a stage-vm for our helloworld product

-The product is deployed in the stage-VM for running automation test.
+* The product is deployed in the stage-VM for running automation test.

 ## Integrating test automation with the pipeline
+Add the following content in .gitlab-ci.yml

 ```

 image: maven:latest
 stages:
   - deploy
   - test
 cache:
   paths:
     - target/
 test_app:
   stage: test
   script:
     - mvn test
 deploy:
     stage: deploy
     tags: